hestiaAI/data-catalog/workshop/wolt.md

 # Getting your data from Wolt

-1. Please copy the text below the line into a new mail FROM WHICHEVER EMAIL ADDRESS YOU HAVE ON FILE WITH this company.
+1. Please copy the text below the line into a new mail *from whichever email address you have on file with* this company.
-2. Please replace << PARTICIPANT TO INSERT USERNAME, ACCOUNT ID, PHONE NUMBER OR OTHER APPROPRIATE IDENTIFIERS HERE >> with any identifying information you have with this company, including your account e-mail address and any other identifiers they may have for you such as a customer number or loyalty card number.
+2. Please replace `<<PARTICIPANT TO INSERT USERNAME, ACCOUNT ID, PHONE NUMBER OR OTHER APPROPRIATE IDENTIFIERS HERE>>` with any identifying information you have with this company, including your account e-mail address and any other identifiers they may have for you such as a customer number or loyalty card number.
-3. Please replace << PARTICIPANT FULL NAME >> with your name on the account that they know you by.
+3. Please replace `<<PARTICIPANT FULL NAME>>` with your name on the account that they know you by.
 4. Make any other changes to the mail if you wish.
 5. Please send the edited mail to support@wolt.com with the subject line “GDPR Data Access Request for Wolt”.
 6. Monitor the account email address regularly for acknowledgements, questions or updates, and contact us with any updates or questions.